White-Collar Defense Attorney in Tampa

 What, exactly, are “white-collar” crimes?
 Most non-violent financial crimes — when fraud and deception are used to take money or property unlawfully — are categorized as white-collar crimes.

-The victims of white-collar crimes are typically banks, other financial institutions, and governmental agencies, but any wealthy individual can be a white-collar crime victim.
-These are the most common white-collar crimes:
+The category of white-collar crimes is fairly broad, and it encompasses a variety of charges that can be brought about in the state and federal courts.
+White-collar crimes are usually non-violent, and the victims are typically banks, other financial institutions, and governmental agencies.
+However, any wealthy individual can be a white-collar crime victim.
+Below are some examples of common white-collar crimes:

-Investigations into white-collar criminal activities can sometimes last for months.
+Investigations into white-collar criminal activities can sometimes last for months or even years.
 Because white-collar criminal suspects generally pose no imminent danger to the public, investigators can take their time to build a persuasive case and compile an abundance of evidence.
+However, this means that by the time the prosecutor is ready to bring forth charges, the case is strong.

 If you are targeted by a white-collar criminal investigation, it’s important to try to “get in front” of the investigation.
 The right attorney’s intervention with investigators, for example, can save you more than time and money.
-It can save you from months of apprehension and anxiety.
+It can save you from months of apprehension and anxiety and ensure you understand how the state or federal law applies to your case.
+It’s critical that you don’t offer any information or answer any questions with an attorney present.
+Politely insist on your right to remain silent and to have legal counsel.
+Hire an experienced criminal defense lawyer as soon as possible to start working on your case and helping you get justice.

-In some cases, a good white collar criminal lawyer may be able to prevent criminal charges from being filed against you.
-If that’s not possible, your lawyer may be able to negotiate a plea arrangement that you can live with – something that satisfies all parties involved.
+The penalties for white-collar crimes are severe under Florida law, and it’s important to be realistic about what you’re facing so you can make informed decisions for your defense.
+In some cases, a good white-collar criminal lawyer may be able to prevent criminal charges from being filed against you.
+If that’s not possible, your lawyer may be able to negotiate a plea arrangement that you can live with — something that satisfies all parties involved.

 The penalties for white-collar crime convictions depend on the details of the crime and the amount of money or property involved.
 What follows are the maximum penalties that may be imposed after a conviction for a white-collar crime in Florida:

-- For a second-degree misdemeanor: a fine of $500 and sixty days in jail
+- For a second-degree misdemeanor: a fine of $500 and 60 days in jail

 - For a first-degree misdemeanor: a fine of $1,000 and a year in prison